 I am currently examining the marital relationships of newlywed African American couples.
 The primary goal of this longitudinal research is to examine the effect of social, familial, economic, occupational, and psychological factors on marital and health outcomes, as couples transition through the newlywed phase of their relationships.
 Given that relatively little is known about (a) the marital relationships of African Americans, (b) the impact of distinct stressors experienced by African Americans, and (c) the interrelationship between health and marriage among African Americans, it is important to conduct a within-group study in order to carefully examine these issues.

-Interest and experience with qualitative and quantitative research methods, particularly focused on social media platforms.
+Interest and experience with qualitative and quantitative research methods, particularly focused on social media platforms, and social commerce constructs.
 Strong emphasis in analytics and research methods, supplemented by 13+ years of prior professional experience in decision analysis and consumer market research.

 Matthew Carlson earned his MS in Family Sciences at the University of Kentucky in 2013.
 He has been practicing marriage and family therapy since 2012 and is a licensed associate marriage and family therapist in the state of Georgia.